Posted on Leave a comment

 Coccidiosis: What It Is, How It Spreads, and How to Protect Your Flock

+Summer on the farm means long evenings, busy dust baths and plenty of time for the flock to scratch around.
+It also happens to be prime time for one of the most common health issues in chickens, coccidiosis.
 If you’ve noticed damp patches in the coop, messy waterers or younger birds looking a bit flat, this is the post to bookmark.
 Let’s walk through what coccidiosis is, why it shows up more in warm, damp weather and what you can do to help protect your flock.

 What Is Coccidiosis?

+Coccidiosis is a disease caused by tiny gut parasites called coccidia.
+These parasites live in the soil and in droppings and are picked up when chickens peck at contaminated ground, feed or water.
 Once inside the bird, coccidia damage the lining of the intestines.
 This makes it harder for chickens to absorb nutrients and can leave them weak, dehydrated and very unwell if it isn’t treated early.
+Most older hens build up some natural immunity over time, but younger birds, especially pullets between 6–14 weeks of age, are much more vulnerable.

 Why Summer Increases the Risk